krajasekhar015/expense-docker/docker-networking.md

 ![alt text](images/networks.png)

+* In the above snapshot, we cannot see overlay network because overlay network is communication between multiple hosts.
+Here in snapshot, it is within the host.

 **1. Host Network**
 A `host network` in Docker is a networking mode that allows docker containers to share the host's networking stack.
 When a container is run in host mode, it does not get its own network namespace; instead, it uses the host's network interfaces directly